-Example -- Business Officer

-Under direction of departmental chairperson, manages all business and support functions for the Department of Cybernetics.
+Example -- Business Officer Under the general direction of the Department Chair, manages all business and support functions for the Department of Cybernetics.
 Major duties include supervision of nonacademic staff, materiel management, space utilization, preparation and management of departmental budget and fiscal control of contracts and grants.